igingu/capture-the-ether/README.md

 # capture-the-ether
-My solutions to capture-the-ether challenges
+My solutions to [Capture the Ether](https://capturetheether.com/challenges/) challenges

 Not solved on my own, but inspired from [cmichel's blogpost](https://cmichel.io/capture-the-ether-solutions/):
 * Public Key